ChWeiss / Shutterstock

 Although silicon is a comparatively inert metallic element, it reacts with dilute alkali and halogens.
 Except for hydrofluoric acids, a majority of the acids do not have any effect on silicon.

 Silicon is a semiconductor, and is better than germanium for transistors, because of its ability to endure a temperature of 149 °C (300 °F) and convey more power.
 Elemental silicon conveys over 95% of all wavelengths of infrared, from 1.3 to 6.7 μm.

 Silicon does not have a metallic-type lattice structure.
 There is no plasticity and it is more similar to the diamond structure.
 Silicon exhibits a greater inclination to form compounds with non-metals than with metals, due to its weak electronegative form.

 The element forms silicon hybrids of general formula SixH2x+2, which are like paraffin hydrocarbons.
 However, these are highly unstable and ignite in air.

-Hyperpure silicon metal and doped hyperpure silicon (doping with boron, gallium, phosphorous, or arsenic) are used in:
+Hyperpure silicon metal and doped hyperpure silicon (doping with boron, phosphorous, gallium, or arsenic) are used in:

 - Solar cells

-- Silicon carbide is one of the most important abrasives, and has been implemented in lasers to produce coherent light of 4560Å.
+- Silicon carbide is one of the most significant abrasives, and has been incorporated into lasers to create coherent light of 4560 Å.